nicokeller14/Assignment3_DS/Report.md

 3. Explain what Resilient Distributed Dataset (RDD) is and the benefits it brings to the classic MapReduce model.
 > Ans: An RDD is a fundamental data structure in Spark, is is an immutable distributed collection of elements of our data,
 > partitioned across nodes that can be processed in parallel.
 It has several benefits for the classic MapReduce model such as:
-> --> an RDD allows the data to be cached in memory, tuhs resulting in faster access and processing.
+> --> an RDD allows the data to be cached in memory, thus resulting in faster access and processing.
 Compared to disk-based storage, this
 > is a huge benefit.
 > --> RDD's are fault tolerant.
 So if for example a node fails, then data can be recomputed from the data that was already replicated by other nodes.
 > --> Another benefit is its flexibility.
 RDD's can be created from many differente data sources.
 Including local file systems, databases and HDFS.